neumino/neumino.github.io/movies.md

-### I Feel Pretty
+### Super Troopers 2
-*Released on 2018-04-20, vote average 0.5*
+*Released on 2018-04-20, vote average 7*

-A head injury causes a woman to develop an extraordinary amount of confidence and believe she&#39;s drop dead gorgeous.
+When an international border dispute arises between the U.S. and Canada, the Super Troopers- Mac, Thorny, Foster, Rabbit and Farva, are called in to set up a new Highway Patrol station in the disputed area.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/cVx9EFK3DWE?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/zt0mSRLTEbQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>